 Normal loading of the fuel canister presents two cases for evaluation.
 First is the capability of the lower support plate to absorb the impact of debris accidently dropped into the canister.
 Results of the dynamic impact evaluation show that the support plate can accommodate loads of up to 350 lbs (23% of a fuel assembly) dropped, in air, the full canister length without a failure of the lower plate to shell weld.
-Secondly is the verification that placement of debris within the canister will not rupture the shroud's inner wall.
+This weight limit increases to 550 lbs. (in air weight) if credit is taken for the drag forces of the water in the canister.
+Second is the verification that placement of debris within the canister will not rupture the shroud's inner wall.
 This would expose the Boral sheets to the RCS water which could cause corrosion of the boral.
 However, examination of the shrouds subjected to drop tests (reference 10) indicate that the inner wall is resistant to debris impacts and scrapes.

-Rev. 0 0334Y A dewatering system is used to remove water from all canisters prior to shipment.
+A dewatering system is used to remove water from all canisters prior to shipment.
 During this procedure, a pressure differential is developed across the debris screen, lower support plate and drain tube.
-The maximum pressure differential allowed, via a safety relief valve, across canister internal components during dewatering is 55 psi.
-The canister internals are designed for a maximum differential pressure of 150 psi although filter media is limited to 60 psid.
-Hence, an adequate margin of safety exist for the dewatering process.
+The maximum pressure differential allowed, via a safety relief valve in the dewatering system, across canister internal components during dewatering is 55 psi.
+The canister internals are designed for a maximum differential pressure of 150 psi although filter media differential pressure is limited by design to 60 psid.
+Hence, an adequate margin of safety exists for the dewatering process.

 The canisters are capable of withstanding enveloping accidents.
 Vertical drops of 6'-1 1/2" in air followed by 19'-6" in water, or 11'-7" in air are considered along with a combination of vertical and horizontal drops.
 These drops were analyzed to bound a drop in any orientation.
 For these cases, the structural integrity of the poison components must be maintained and the canister must remain subcritical.
 Deformation of the canister is acceptable.
-Although not expected based on the B&W drop test results, leakage of core material from the canister, up to its full contents, is allowed provided that the contents left in the canisters remain subcritical.
+Although not expected based on the BaW drop test results, leakage of core material from the canister, up to its full contents, is allowed provided that the contents left in the canisters remain subcritical.
 An equivalent drop in air was calculated for the worst case and this equivalent air drop was used as the basis for the structural analysis.
 Structural analysis methods were used to determine the extent of the deformation of the shell and canister internals.
 Impact velocities were calculated for the specified canister drops.
 Based on these velocities, strain energy methods were used to compute the impact loads associated with the various postulated drops.
 Vector combinations of the horizontal and vertical components were used to determine the effect of a drop at any orientation.

 In the vertical drop cases (reference 10), the same deformation will occur regardless of the canister type, since it is shell dependent.
 Test results from the actual canister drops have verified that for the bottom impact, all deformation occurs below the lower support plate in the lower head region.
 An upper bound shell deformation was computed using the ANSYS (Reference 5) computer code and the results are presented in Figure 3.1-1 along with the actual test results.
-This deformed shape also bounds the shell behavior for a drop onto the top of the canister.